lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    In order to better equilibrate the system, let us perform two additional step with larger timestep and temperature:
+    In order to better equilibrate the system, let us perform two additional steps with a larger timestep and a larger imposed temperature:

 ..  code-block:: lammps